ibmresilient/resilient-community-apps/fn_proofpoint_tap/doc/README.md

 * Polls Proofpoint TAP events for all clicks and messages relating to known threats within the specified time period.
 * Filters the events based on their classification threat type such as malware, phish, spam, and impostor.
 The chosen type_filter is defined in the app.config file.
 * Filters the type of events to import based on the respective threat score that is configured in the app.config file.
-* Creates Incidents in the Resilient platform based on the events.
+* Creates incidents in the Resilient platform based on the events.
 * Adds artifacts to incidents in the Resilient platform corresponding to Proofpoint TRAP Campaign ID and Threat ID.

+The following is an example of an incident created by the Poller.
  ![screenshot: fn-proofpoint-tap-get-forensics ](./screenshots/poller.png)
 ---

 ## Function - Proofpoint TAP Get Forensics
-Function pulls detailed forensic evidence about individual threats or campaigns observed in their environment.
+This function pulls detailed forensic evidence about individual threats or campaigns observed in their environment.

  ![screenshot: fn-proofpoint-tap-get-forensics ](./screenshots/get_forensics.png)